CraftAcademyLabs/ca_course/ionic/connecting_the_dots.md

 Alright, if that works we should shift our focus to the Ionic application.

-We will be using [ng_token_auth](https://github.com/lynndylanhurley/ng-token-auth) - a token based authentication module for AngularJS that works really well wit `devise_token_auth`.
+We will be using [ng_token_auth](https://github.com/lynndylanhurley/ng-token-auth) - a token based authentication module for AngularJS that works really well with `devise_token_auth`.

 We'll start by installing the library using Bower.
-Run the install command frpm your Terminal.
+Run the install command from your Terminal.
 ```
 $ bower install ng-token-auth --save
 ```